Composing…

 Sabka Malik Ek (one God for all); faith (shraddha) and patience (saburi) as the only requirements; service to all beings.

-His origins are mysterious; appeared in Shirdi as a young fakir around 1858; lived in a dilapidated mosque (Dwarakamai) for 60 years; took mahasamadhi on October 15, 1918 (Vijayadashami).
+His origins are mysterious; appeared in Shirdi as a young ascetic around 1858; lived in Dwarkamai for many years; took mahasamadhi on October 15, 1918 (Vijayadashami).

-One of the most universally revered modern saints in India; bridge between Hindu and Muslim devotional traditions.
+One of the most widely revered modern saints in India; central to Shirdi temple devotion, anna dana, and Sai bhakti.

-Shirdi Sai Baba stands within the lineage of Universal devotion (Hindu-Muslim synthesis).
+Shirdi Sai Baba stands within the lineage of Sai Baba devotion.
 Understanding a saint requires understanding the school of thought, the lineage of teachers, and the historical context that shaped them.
-The Universal devotion (Hindu-Muslim synthesis) tradition has shaped Hindu spiritual life through its philosophical foundations, its liturgy, its scriptures, and the institutions its founding ācāryas built and sustained across generations.
+The Sai Baba devotion tradition has shaped Hindu spiritual life through its philosophical foundations, its liturgy, its scriptures, and the institutions its founding ācāryas built and sustained across generations.

 Saints in this tradition are not abstract figures from history — they are the living chain through which the tradition transmits itself.
 To read Shirdi Sai Baba correctly is to read both the writings (where they survive) and the institutions they founded, the disciples they taught, and the practices they reinterpreted.
 Where written works are listed above, they remain the primary source for studying their thought; for the practical transmission, one studies under a teacher of the same lineage.